ga-wdi-curriculum/wdi-intro/readme.md

 ### Squads and Rotations

-Squads will rotate classrooms after each project, so you will have the opportunity to work with everybody over the course of the 12 weeks.
+So you will have the opportunity to work with everybody over the course of the 12 weeks, squads will rotate classrooms at the beginning of each unit -- usually every Friday of non-project weeks.

 We'll all have the same lessons and the same homework.
 To increase instructor availability, each class' lesson schedule may be offset by a day or two.